Vasudeva I

 Vāsudeva I (Kushano Bactrian: Βαζοδηο Bazodeo; Middle Brahmi: 𑀯𑀸𑀲𑀼𑀤𑁂𑀯; ', Chinese: 波調 Bodiao; fl.
 200 CE) was a Kushan emperor, last of the "Great Kushans."
 Named inscriptions dating from year 64 to 98 of Kanishka's era suggest his reign extended from at least 191 to 232 CE.
 He ruled in Northern India and Central Asia, where he minted coins in the city of Balkh (Bactria).
 He probably had to deal with the rise of the Sasanians and the first incursions of the Kushano-Sasanians in the northwest of his territory.

 The last named inscription of his predecessor, Huvishka, was in the year 60 of the Kanishka era (187 CE), and the Chinese evidence suggests he was still ruling as late as 229 CE.

 His name "Vāsudeva", is that of the popular Hindu God Vāsudeva, which refers to Krishna, and he was the first Kushan king to be named after the Indian God.
 He converted to Hinduism during his reign.
 His name reinforces the notion that his center of power was in Mathura.

 Contacts with China

-In the Chinese historical chronicle Sanguozhi (三國志), he is recorded to have sent tribute to the Chinese emperor Cao Rui of the Wei in 229 CE (3rd year of Taihe 太和), :
+In the Chinese historical chronicle Records of the Three Kingdoms, he is recorded to have sent tribute to Emperor Ming of Wei in 229 CE (3rd year of Taihe 太和):